I wake up in the morning, consider, and I feel rage

 The need for stimulation is fine and creating the need for it’s opposite is also fine

 Think of a child constantly seeking stimulation.
-When a child is stimulated, it’s often because a parent, carer or teacher, is being attentive to them.
-They’re being entertained, educated and played with.
-When the child is stimulated in this way the result is happiness, excitement and growth.
-Ultimately, and for obvious reasons, we can become totally addicted to this.
+When a child is stimulated, it’s often because a parent, carer, or teacher is attentive to them.
+They’re being entertained, educated, and played with.

-On a personal level the later part of my childhood was filled with the kind of stimulation fear brings: chaos
+On a personal level, the later part of my childhood was filled with the kind of stimulation fear brings: chaos

-Interestingly enough I feel that as a result of this chaos my mind often craved calm.
-The only problem with calm is it’s seeming lack of stimulus.
-Children that are unfamiliar with calm, only knowing chaos, become very accustomed to the need for stimulation.
-We can end up conflicted, wondering about the exhaustion we often feel, and why we can’t seem to turn of our need for constant stimulus.
+Children who’re unfamiliar with calm, only knowing chaos, become very accustomed to the need for stimulation.
+We can end up conflicted, wondering about the exhaustion we often feel and why we can’t seem to turn off our need for constant stimulus.

 Wanting is driven by our addiction and craving for stimulation

 It harks back to childhood and the way in which we were stimulated then.
-The positive of this was experienced by lucky children who where encouraged to find stimulation through creativeness.
+The positive of this was experienced by lucky children who were encouraged to find stimulation through creativeness.
 We can easily recognise those individuals, especially those who continue to be creative all their lives.
-Caution is advised though, because craving the kind of stimulation creativeness brings, does engender a degree of danger.
-However, the survivors of this danger, are those who’re able to find balance and a calmness of mind inbetween their creativeness.
-Sting would be a fine example.

-And so we can experience happiness, growth and contentment if we have a healthy balance between our need for stimulation, and our need for calm.
 Learning to meditate, in order to find improved mindfulness, is the easiest way to begin finding this kind of balance.
-The alternative, could well be a lifetime seeking to understand the conflict, caused by our addiction.
+The alternative could well be a lifetime seeking to understand the conflict caused by our addiction.

 When you hold someone today, do it gently.
 In your everyday activities make a point, today, of being gentle in all you do.
 When placing a cup down on a surface, do it so gentle, that it barely makes a sound.
 When you speak, make the tones quiet, slow and soft.